Tuesday, January 29, 2019

 Sadly the articles only relate to half of the countries visited.

-However, in order to complete my research I have selected a number of photographs from the remaining albums which cover China, California, New Caledonia, Batavia, Hawaii and Japan -
+However, in order to complete my research I have selected a number of photographs from the remaining albums which cover China, California, New Caledonia, Batavia, Hawaii and Japan - the latter hand-coloured.

 Blog 78: Album XIII - Natives, South Africa, Australia &c.